jonathanprogram2/jonathanprogram2/README.md

 ---

 ## 🌟 Fun Facts About Me
-- **Sports** have always been a big part of my life, both as a fan and a participant.
+- I’m passionate about **sports**, **community-building**, and **philanthropy**.
-- I'm **bilingual in Spanish** and passionate about **learning different languages**, which helps me connect with diverse people and cultures.
+- Fluent in **Spanish**, and I enjoy connecting with diverse cultures and people.
-- I’m passionate about creating **projects** and joining **communities** where I can make a difference as a philanthropist.
 - My favorite quotes are: *"Be the change that you wish to see"* and *"I can be what I will to be."*

-Thanks for visiting!
+Thanks for stopping by!
 Feel free to explore my repositories and connect with me.
-Let’s collaborate and grow together!
+Let’s collaborate and create something amazing together!